-LeTourneau is sensitive to the needs of students and parents in pursuit of a quality education.
-LeTourneau offers a program which allows students to complete a Bachelor of Science in Accounting and a Masters of Business Administration in five years.
+LeTourneau is sensitive to the needs of students in pursuit of a quality education, which is why we offer a program which allows students to complete a Bachelor of Science in Accounting and a Masters of Business Administration in five years.
 This program assists students in meeting their goal to sit for the CPA exam while expanding their knowledge and experience.
 View the course requirements for this program.

 All LeTourneau business majors complete an internship.
 This opportunity provides our students with real-world application of the knowledge and skills gained in the classroom.
 Many of our students become full-time employees of their internship partner.
 Some of the organizations our students have completed internships with include Martin Midstream, Karen Jacks & Associates, Phillip Sinclair, CPA, Texas Bank and Trust, and Bowles Properties.

 Ample local and global internship opportunities set LETU accounting students apart.
 All accounting students complete at least one internship before they graduate in order to translate their textbook know-how into proven experience.
 To help establish strong careers for their students from the start, the LETU accounting faculty provides connections with numerous businesses and opportunities across Texas.